dzackgarza/smart-pandoc-debugger/CONTRIBUTING.md

 ### 6. Create a Pull Request

 1. Create a pull request from your fork to the main repository
+2. Update the project documentation to mark your branch as completed in the roadmap or relevant documentation
-2. Use the following PR template:
+3. Use the following PR template:

    ```markdown
    ## 🎯 [Brief Description of Changes]